secwexen/secwexen/README.md

 ---

+## ⚖️ Code of Ethics

+- All research and experiments are conducted in controlled environments.
+- I strictly follow responsible disclosure principles.
+- I do not engage in or endorse illegal activity of any kind.
+- The goal is always **learning**, **defense**, and **responsible innovation**.

+---

-## Certification Goals & Academic Focus
+## Certification Goals & Academic Focus & Goals

 I am committed to advancing my cybersecurity expertise through internationally recognized certifications and academic-level training.
 My goal is to build a strong foundation in both offensive and defensive security, supported by rigorous learning and hands-on experience.